okieraised/go-license-management/README.md

 This repository requires PostgreSQL as the backend database.
 Support for other databases are not yet implemented at this time.

-If you want to build an image and push to the local registry on your computer, I have included an example docker-compose file.
+If you want to build this service as a Docker image and push to the local registry on your computer, I have included an example docker-compose file.
 Run the following command to set up a local registry:
 ```shell
 docker compose up -d local-registry
 ```